derykmakgill/511/_posts/2020-02-24-store-value.md

 - It must have a stable, largely unchanging protocol as to mitigate risks of split or protocol changes that invalidate past decisions or business models on the chain.
 - It must maintain its value or grow in value over the long term, regardless of short term volatility.

-Don’t listen to anyone who says it’s just the third.
+Don’t listen to anyone who says it’s just the price or that usefulness doesn't matter.
 They don’t know what they’re saying.